-Extra-curricular activities in the district include: Junior Beta Club, Volleyball, Track (boys/girls), Baseball (boys), and Basketball (boys/girls).
+Extra-curricular activities in the district are evaluated on an annual basis to address student interest and will typically include but are not limited to: Junior Beta Club, Student Council, Greenhouse Club, Volleyball, Track, Baseball, Basketball, and Cheer.

 Physical examinations are mandatory before participating in any sport.
 Parents are responsible for all physical examinations.

-Students wanting to participate in these activities must maintain a C average or better.
+Students wanting to participate in these activities must maintain a "C" average or better.
 Referrals/grades will be monitored by the athletic director and/or coaches weekly to determine eligibility.